Providing Parental Leave Pay

 • garnishee arrangements

-If your employee gets government funded Parental Leave Pay for a child born or adopted from 1 July 2025, the Australian Taxation Office will pay them a superannuation contribution.
+If your employee gets government funded Parental Leave Pay for a child born or adopted from 1 July 2025, the Australian Taxation Office (ATO) will pay them a superannuation contribution.
 This is called the Paid Parental Leave Superannuation Contribution (PPLSC).
 This contribution is based on the superannuation guarantee rate.

 Notifying employees